 You need support on issues involving your child.
 The Ottawa Area ISD has created a Parent Advisory Committee (PAC), through which parents have a voice.
-To learn more please visit the Parent Advisory Committee (PAC) page.
+To learn more please visit the Parent Advisory Committee (PAC) webpage.

 Project Find is Michigan’s response to the Child Find requirements of the federal Individuals with Disabilities Education Act (IDEA).
 It is governed by IDEA regulations and Michigan’s special education rules.